 Does the fear of God have an "edge" with it?
 Oh yes it does!

 So we have a powerful indictment against those who, above all, should know better and do better.
-We don't want to allow ourselves to neglect God in carrying out our responsibilities in our daily life.
+We do not want to allow ourselves to neglect God in carrying out our responsibilities in our daily life.

-Deuteronomy 5:29 O that there were such a heart in them that they would fear Me, and keep all My commandments always, so that it might be well with them, and with their children for ever!
+Deuteronomy 5:29 Oh, that they had such a heart in them that they would fear Me and always keep all My commandments, that it might be well with them and with their children forever!